surniaulula/wpsso/readme.txt

 <h3>Development Updates for Pro Version</h3>

 <p>Development, alpha, beta, and release candidate updates are available to WPSSO Core Pro version customers.
-Under the SSO &gt; Update Manager settings page, you can select the "Development and Up" version filter (for example) for the WPSSO Core plugin and all its extensions (to satisfy any version dependencies).
+Under the SSO &gt; Update Manager settings page, you can select the "Development and Up" version filter (for example) for the WPSSO Core plugin and all its add-ons (to satisfy any version dependencies).
 Save the plugin settings, and click the "Check for Updates" button to fetch the latest / current WPSSO Core version information.
 When new development versions are available, they can be installed under the Dashboard &gt; Updates page (like any other plugin update).
 You can also re-select the "Stable / Production" version filter at any time to re-install the last stable / production version of a plugin.</p>

 <h3>Changelog / Release Notes</h3>

-**Version 3.56.2-dev.1 (2018/03/19)**
+**Version 3.56.2-dev.2 (2018/03/21)**

 * *New Features*
 	* None
 * *Improvements*
-	* None
+	* Minor updates to some help messages and fr_FR translations.
+	* Renamed plugin "Extensions" to "Add-ons" to avoid confusion and improve / simplify translations.
 * *Bugfixes*
 	* Fixed a function call in an error message for images that exceed an allowed aspect ratio.
 * *Developer Notes*